Code-Institute-Submissions/simon-game-1/README.md

 ## Features

 ### Existing Features
-1. Game starts by clicking on Start button
+1. Game starts by clicking on the Start button
 2. Once the game starts start button changes into reset/restart
 3. The player can reset/restart the game at any moment
 2. A short game manual is provided in the navigation bar at the top of the page (as question mark icon)